burmistrov-tech/blog/_posts/2022/may/2022-05-22-use-microsoft-di-in-aspnet.md

 }
 ```

-If we compare IServiceProvider and IDependencyResolver, they are generally similar.
-Except that IServiceProvider contains generic overloaded methods and asynchronous scoping.
+If we compare `IServiceProvider` and `IDependencyResolver`, they are generally similar.
+Except that `IServiceProvider` contains generic overloaded methods and asynchronous scoping.
 Therefore, all we need is to make them compatible to convert one interface to the other.

 ## Adapting IServiceProvider to IDependencyResolver